AstarNetwork/growth-program/Technical Ambassador Program.md

 2. Everyone is welcomed to apply but seats are limited.
 So please do your best during the interview to get shortlisted.
 3. Shortlisted candicates will be given a 2-month trial period before the rewards kick in.
 4. After the 2-month period, we will do an assessment on all your contributions.
 If you do well, you will start receiving the monthly rewards.
-5. The reward pool comes from dApp staking pool: [SDN Reward](https://shiden.subscan.io/account/ZfEuzYHyfo5TZfAx9fsntdkx2W4gDFLPwUNeqSrJTpQJXDc?tab=reward) and [ASTR Rewards](https://astar.subscan.io/account/ZfEuzYHyfo5TZfAx9fsntdkx2W4gDFLPwUNeqSrJTpQJXDc).
-6. This program is not about getting rewarded.
-It is more about learning, participating and contributing to the growth of Astar & Shiden Network.
+5. This program is not really about getting rewarded.
+It is more about learning, participating and contributing to the growth of Astar Network.
-7. This program is not a form of an employment.
+6. This program is not a form of an employment.
 It is more like an initiative to encourage the community to learn ink! and WASM.

 ---